Renewable Energy in Ireland: Statistics & Providers

 Wave energy involves harnessing energy from the contact of wind with ocean surfaces.
 It is not as reliable or predictable as tidal energy but when harnessed efficiently, can provide a steady stream of electricity.
 Wave energy converters are currently in use off the west coast of Ireland (OE Buoy.)

-Apart from hydroelectric, tidal and wave energy, which all rely on water movement, thermal energy can also be extracted from water.
-This is the principal behind some heat pumps, but of course one drawback is that the buildings using this form of generating electricity and hot water, need to be near a body of water.
+Apart from hydroelectric, tidal and wave energy (which all rely on water movement), thermal energy can also be extracted from water.
+This is the principle behind some heat pumps.
+One drawback with this form of renewable energy is that the buildings using this to generate electricity and hot water need to be near a body of water.